 N.C.
 Floods Cause Evacuations, Traffic Accidents

 CHARLOTTE, N.C.
-(AP) _ Two days of rains flooded low-lying areas of North Carolina, causing the evacuation of a nursing home and a campsite, and several traffic accidents and road closures.
+(AP) _ Two hikers were missing today after flooding that forced the evacuation of a nursing home and a campground and closed roads.

 Storms dumped between 4 1/2 and 7 inches of rain throughout North Carolina from Sunday night through Monday afternoon, meteorologists reported.